-Watson is a keyframe-based tracking library that uses stereo images to track the position and orientation of a rigid object.
+Watson is a keyframe-based tracking library that uses stereo or monocular images to track the position and orientation of a rigid object.

 his guide presents the functionalities and characteristics of Watson tracking library[1].
-Watson has been originally created to estimate the position and orientation of the head using a stereo camera.
+Watson has been originally created to estimate the position and orientation of the head using a stereo camera but the current version also work with monocular cameras.
 The current version can track for a long period of time with bounded drift the 6 degrees-of-freedom of the head.
-Also, the tracker can be reconfigured to estimate the pose of any rigid object and to estimate egomotion when the background is static.
-To work properly, the tracker needs input images grabbed from a stereo camera.
+Also, the tracker can be reconfigured to estimate the pose of any rigid object and to estimate ego-motion when the background is static.

-To get good precision and reduce the possible drift, Watson implements Adaptive View-based Appearance Models technique described in [2] which acquires keyframes of the object online during the tracking.
+To get good precision and reduce the possible drift, Watson implements Adaptive Viewbased Appearance Models technique described in [2] which acquires keyframes of the object online during the tracking.
 These keyframes represent the object in different pose.
 When the trajectory of the object crosses one of the recorded keyframe, the pose estimation algorithm will take in account the pose of the keyframe.
 The pair-wise pose estimation is done using a hybrid technique [3] that combines Iterative Closes Point and Normal Flow Constraint.
 The complete system can track object for a long period of time with bounded drift.